Saint Matthew Facts

 Like the other evangelists, Matthew is often depicted in Christian art with one of the four living creatures of Revelation 4:7.
 The one that accompanies him is in the form of a winged man.
 The three paintings of Matthew by Caravaggio in the church of San Luigi dei Francesi in Rome, where he is depicted as called by Christ from his profession as a gatherer, are among the landmarks of Western art.

-Prayer to Saint Matthew the Apostle
+Prayer to Matthew

 O Glorious St. Matthew, in your Gospel, you portray Jesus as the longed-for Messiah who fulfilled the Prophets of the Old Covenant and as the new Lawgiver who founded a Church of the New Covenant.
 Obtain for us the grace to see Jesus living in his Church and to follow his teachings in our lives on earth so that we may live forever with Him in heaven.
 Amen

-Conclusion Matthew the Apostle Facts
+Conclusion Facts

 In conclusion, Matthew the Apostle’s facts gave an in-depth view of Matthew (also referred to as Saint Matthew by the Catholic church) is known for being a publican (or tax collector) which is unusual in that most of the disciples were fishermen by trade.